Former Philippines President Duterte forced onto plane to The Hague after ICC arrest, his daughter says

 (CNN) — Former Philippines President Rodrigo Duterte has been “forcibly taken” onto a plane headed for The Hague, his daughter said on Tuesday, hours after his dramatic arrest on an International Criminal Court (ICC) warrant over a brutal, years-long anti-drugs crackdown that left thousands of his citizens dead.

-Duterte was placed on a flight late on Tuesday, his daughter and local outlet The Philippine Star reported.
-“They are taking him out on a plane by force without considering his health conditions,” Veronica Duterte wrote on Instagram.
-Reuters also reported that Duterte had boarded a plane.
+Duterte was placed on a flight late on Tuesday, the current government said.
+“They are taking him out on a plane by force without considering his health conditions,” the former authoritarian’s youngest daughter Veronica Duterte wrote on Instagram.

-In a separate statement to the Philippine Star, Sara Duterte – who is also the country’s vice president – said her father was being taken to The Hague.
+In a separate statement to The Philippine Star, Sara Duterte – Duterte’s elder daughter, who is also the country’s vice president – said her father was being taken to The Hague.
 “As I write this, he is being forcibly taken to The Hague tonight.
-This is not justice — this is oppression and persecution,” she said, according to the outlet.
+This is not justice – this is oppression and persecution,” she said, according to the outlet.

+Duterte’s plane stopped in Dubai for several hours before beginning the final leg of the journey to the Netherlands on Wednesday, according to flight tracking websites.

+The plane was originally scheduled to land in the Netherlands around 7:00 a.m. local time, but tracking service Flightradar 24 shows it should now arrive around 5:00 p.m. local time.

+After her father’s plane took off, Sara Duterte told a reporter she would head to the Netherlands on Wednesday.

 Duterte, 79, was taken into custody at the main airport in the capital Manila after returning to the Philippines from Hong Kong on Tuesday, charged with crimes against humanity.
-CNN has reached out to Interpol and the ICC for comment.
+The ICC on Tuesday confirmed it had issued an arrest warrant for Duterte on “charges of the crime of murder as a crime against humanity,” for actions it alleges were committed between November 1, 2011, and March 16, 2019.
+CNN has reached out to Interpol for comment.

+Ferdinand “Bongbong” Marcos Jr., Duterte’s successor as president, said he had received the Interpol notice for Duterte’s arrest warrant at 3 a.m. local time.

+“Interpol asked for help and we obliged because we have commitments to the Interpol which we have to fulfill,” Marcos told a press conference Tuesday night.

-The former leader oversaw a ferocious crackdown on drug pushers in the Southeast Asian country, targeting with relentless and bloody zeal a criminal trade that had sparked widespread anger among his supporters.
+The former leader oversaw a ferocious crackdown on drug pushers in the Southeast Asian country, targeting a criminal trade with relentless and bloody zeal that sparked widespread anger among his supporters.
 The crackdown killed more than 6,000 people based on police data, though independent monitors believe the number of extrajudicial killings could be much higher.

 The ICC, which sits in the Dutch city of The Hague, had previously said it was investigating Duterte, but his arrest nonetheless caught the country off guard.
 It immediately mobilized his significant throng of supporters, some of whom angrily confronted police outside the airbase where he was held for several hours.